 Paying your medical bills is easy with OSHC.
 You have two options to make the payments for your medical treatment.
 Either, you can pay the bill yourself and get it reimbursed.
 Or, you can have the bill sent directly to your OSHC provider for payment.

-You can normally pay the pharmaceutical bills and later claim from your provider.
-In case of hospital bills, they are generally sent directly to the provider.
+You can generally pay the pharmaceutical bills and later claim from your provider.
+In the case of hospital bills, they are generally sent directly to the provider.

-OSHC providers may also have their own payment arrangements.
-Therefore, it is wise to check with them prior to proceeding with the payment.
+OSHC providers may also have their payment arrangements.
+Therefore, checking with them before proceeding with the payment is wise.

-You can submit claims for your OSHC online or send via mail.
-Just make sure to keep a copy of your paperwork and receipts in case you need them later, whichever way you make the claim.
+You can submit claims for your OSHC online or send them via mail.
+Just keep a copy of your paperwork and receipts in case you need them later, whichever way you make a claim.

 Transfer or Cancel OSHC

-As long as you have Overseas Student Health Cover and you are meeting your visa requirements you can upgrade or switch your OSHC level of cover.
+As long as you have Overseas Student Health Cover and you are meeting your visa requirements, you can upgrade or switch your OSHC level of coverage.
 Some providers charge a ‘refund processing fee’ if you transfer to a new policy before your old one ends.

 You can also change your OSHC provider.
 But, you can only cancel your OSHC if you leave Australia permanently or start a new OSHC membership with a different provider.

-You can as well cancel your OSHC if you finish your course early or withdraw from your studies to return home.
+You can also cancel your OSHC if you finish your course early or withdraw from your studies to return home.

-Again, while applying for PSW, you need to have OVHC (Overseas Visitor Health Cover).
+Again, while applying for PSW, you must have OVHC (Overseas Visitor Health Cover).